-Higher Self: The part of our selves that is unselfish, loving, and wise; our inner voice of wisdom and universal concern that sees that there is no absolute distinction between "me" and "others".
-We act from our Higher Self when we are inspired by our vision of the Higher Power.
-Synonyms: inner wisdom, authentic self, spirit self, essence, true self; and from some religious traditions: spirit self, the light of the Divine within me, Christ consciousness, Buddha-nature, Atman.
+Higher Self: Atman; the eternal self or soul which is dependent on, or identical with, the Higher Power.
+The part of our selves that is unselfish, loving, and wise; our inner voice of wisdom and universal concern which sees that there is no absolute distinction between "me" and "others" Synonyms: true self, spirit self, essence, the light of the Divine within me, Christ consciousness, Buddha-nature.

-Humility: The honest recognition of our own Strengths and Weaknesses and the willingness to stay open-minded, to learn from the opinions of others, and to be guided by Higher Power.
+Humility: The honest recognition of our own Strengths and Weaknesses and the willingness to stay open-minded and learn from the opinions of others.
 Humility is a necessary component in the development of spiritual intelligence.
-Asking for help when we need it, reflecting on the vastness of the universe, and recognizing that we never stop growing and developing are all ways to strengthen a healthy humility.
+Asking for help when we need it, reflecting on the vastness of the universe, and recognizing that we are always growing and developing are all ways to strengthen a healthy humility.

 Integrity: honesty, truthfulness, authenticity, "I walk my talk."
 Aligning our words and actions to the values of our Higher Self.
+When our inner life is not in accord with our outer life in this way, we live in disharmony and confusion.